edwrdq/edwrdq/README.md

 ## About Me

-  I love reading books on finances and business principles, such as - [The 21 Irrefutable Laws of Leadership: Follow Them and People Will Follow You](https://www.amazon.com/gp/product/1400236169/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which I really recommend!
+  I love reading books on finances and business principles, along with other types of informational texts.

   Outside tech, I love working with electric principles and 3D printing.

   I was the captain of VRC team 33172F for the 2024-25 "High Stakes" season

-## (Human) Languages-
+## How I Communicate-

   Native-Level English speaker - lived in the U.S for most of my life.
   <br/>
   Native-Level Spanish speaker - born in Venezuela + Spanish as first language
   <br/>
+  Conversational French speaker - studied French for 2 years, beginning my third.

 ## Languages, Libraries, etc. -